 Discuss the use and conservation of energy, and other sustainability measures of the Proposed Project.
-Discuss green building practices incorporated into the Proposed Project.
+Discuss green building practices incorporated into the Proposed Project (e.g., green infrastructure, renewable energy generation, EV charging stations, etc.).
 Summarize the anticipated energy needs of the Proposed Project and any means and methods for reducing the overall energy consumption through conservation practices and green building technologies.
 In addition, discuss any other sustainable building practices (e.g., stormwater management, green roof, LED lighting, solar power, EV charging stations, etc.) that would be incorporated into the Proposed Project.